Being a volunteer

 1. Find a club

 See our list of clubs to find one near you.
-You can also contact Kari O'Reilly at email@example.com in the Plumas-Sierra Extension office for help in finding clubs near you to start you on the process of becoming a volunteer.
-Contact the club leader to learn more about the volunteer opportunites available in the club.
+You can also contact Sierra Washington at email@example.com in the Plumas-Sierra UC Extension office for help in finding clubs near you to start you on the process of becoming a volunteer.
+Contact the club leader to learn more about the volunteer opportunities available in the club.

 2. Screening Process